qutip/qutip-doc/guide/dynamics/dynamics-photocurrent.rst

 Photocurrent evolution have the state evolve deterministically between quantum jumps.
-During the deterministic part, the system evolve by schrodinger equation with a non-hermitian, norm conservating effective hamiltonian.
+During the deterministic part, the system evolve by schrodinger equation with a non-hermitian, norm conserving effective Hamiltonian.

 .. math::
 	:label: pssesolve_heff